Hazen-Williams vs. Darcy-Weisbach: Which Should You Choose?

 The two formulas above are for pressure drop through pipes.
 For the pressure drop through valves, feel free to read our blog on Flow Coefficient.

-Ultimately, the choice between the two methods depends on the specific requirements of your project, fluid type, and desired level of accuracy.
+Ultimately, the choice between the two methods depends on the specific requirements or stage of your project, including fluid type and desired level of accuracy.

-h2x is design software built to ensure compliance, efficiency, accuracy and collaboration.
+h2x is design software built to improve compliance, efficiency, accuracy, and collaboration across building services projects.

-The software provides automated calculations for flow rates, velocities, pressures, pump duties, plant sizing, and recirculation systems, allowing you to focus on your project’s design instead of undertaking tedious calculations.
+The software automatically calculates flow rates, velocities, pressures, pump duties, plant sizing, and recirculation systems, so you can spend less time on manual calculations and more time refining your design.

-The software has already been used to size millions of kilometres of pipes in projects across the world.
+h2x has already been used to size pipework on thousands of projects around the world.

-Book a demo with us today to discover how h2x can help you improve your design and calculation workflow.
+Book a demo today to see how h2x can improve your design and calculation workflow.

 Is the Darcy-Weisbach equation suitable for all pipe materials?